fabien-roy/glo-2005-sportsapp/README.md

 ### Build and run BackEnd

-Create the Dockerfile for the postgres service
+Create the Dockerfile for the mysql service

 - Go to `/backend/web/`
-- `python create_postgres_dockerfile.py`
+- `python create_mysql_dockerfile.py`

 Build and run the Docker containers